-- 1.1.1.
-The National Competition Committee (NCC) is the principal regulatory authority in charge of reviewing a merger filing application.3 However, the NCC is not yet established and it is not clear when the NCC will be established.4 Technically, without the NCC, a merger filing cannot be made in full compliance with the Competition Law 2018.
-In practice, the Ministry of Industry and Trade (MOIT) is now in charge of accepting and reviewing merger filing.5 - 1.1.2.
-In certain specific industries, the parties in a merger transaction may have to notify other competent authorities apart from the NCC.
-For instance, in the telecommunication sector, enterprises participating in an economic concentration having a combined market share from 30% to 50% of a telecommunication services market must notify both the management authority specialized in telecommunication and the NCC before conducting economic concentration.6
+1.1.1.
+The Vietnam Competition Commission (VCC) is the principal regulatory authority in charge of reviewing a merger filing application.

+1.1.2.
+In certain specific industries, the parties in a merger transaction may have to notify other competent authorities apart from the VCC.
+For instance, in the telecommunication sector, enterprises participating in an economic concentration having a combined market share from 30% to 50% of a telecommunication services market must notify both the management authority specialized in telecommunication and the VCC before conducting economic concentration.